 Building a new ESPv2 Beta image

-Build the Endpoints service config into a new ESPv2 Beta docker image and redeploy the ESPv2 Beta Cloud Run service with the image.
-Then grant ESPv2 Beta the Cloud IAM permission to invoke your services.
+Build the Endpoints service config into a new ESPv2 Beta docker image.
+You will later deploy this image onto the reserved Cloud Run service.

 To build the service config into a new ESPv2 Beta docker image:

-Download this script to your local machine where the gcloud SDK is installed and run it as:
+Download this script to your local machine where the gcloud SDK is installed.

 chmod +x gcloud_build_image ./gcloud_build_image -s CLOUD_RUN_HOSTNAME \ -c CONFIG_ID -p ESP_PROJECT_ID

-For CLOUD_RUN_HOSTNAME, specify the hostname of the URL that Cloud Run created when you deployed ESPv2 Beta above in Deploying ESPv2 Beta.
+For CLOUD_RUN_HOSTNAME, specify the hostname of the URL that you reserved above in Reserving a Cloud Run hostname.
 Don't include the protocol identifier,

 If you want to configure Endpoints to use additional ESPv2 Beta startup options, such as enabling CORS, you can pass the arguments in the